UNINETTSigma2/documentation/quick/gettingstarted.md

     module load intel/2017a

-##Processes as Jobs
+##Running Applications

 The HPC machines provide compute nodes for executing applications.
-To ensure fair access to projects and to take advantage of compute node performance, the HPC machines use a queue system to delegate the compute nodes to a project.
-The HPC machines run applications as jobs in the queuing system which schedules the tasks and process to run on compute nodes.
-Abel, Stallo, and Fram use Simple Linux Utility for Resource Management (Slurm).
+To ensure fair access to the resources, the HPC machines run applications as _jobs_ in a _queue system_, which schedules the tasks and process to run on compute nodes.
+Abel, Stallo, and Fram use the Slurm queue system.

-How to compile and run jobs are placed in batch script files, which is a text file containing commands and sbatch options.
-All batch scripts must contain the following sbatch options:
+A job is described by a _batch script_, which is a shell script (a text file) with `SBATCH` options to specify the needed resources and commands to perform the calculations.
+All batch scripts must contain at least the following `SBATCH` options:

-    #Project name as seen in the queue
+    #Project name
     #SBATCH --account=<project_name>

-    #Application running time.
+    #Max running time.
 The wall clock time helps the scheduler assess priorities and tasks.
     #SBATCH --time=<wall_clock_time>

-    #Memory usage per core
-    #SBATCH --mem-per-cpu=<size_megabytes>

-To submit a job, use the _sbatch_ command followed by the batch script's name.
+To submit a job, use the `sbatch` command followed by the batch script's name:

     sbatch <scriptfile>